-- The SV of StringLiteral :: "" is the empty character sequence. - The SV of StringLiteral :: ' ' is the empty character sequence. - The SV of StringLiteral :: " DoubleStringCharacters " is the SV of DoubleStringCharacters. - The SV of StringLiteral :: ' SingleStringCharacters ' is the SV of SingleStringCharacters. - The SV of DoubleStringCharacters :: DoubleStringCharacter is a sequence of one character, the CV of DoubleStringCharacter. - The SV of DoubleStringCharacters :: DoubleStringCharacter DoubleStringCharacters is a sequence of the CV of DoubleStringCharacter followed by all the characters in the SV of DoubleStringCharacters in order. - The SV of SingleStringCharacters :: SingleStringCharacter is a sequence of one character, the CV of SingleStringCharacter. - The SV of SingleStringCharacters :: SingleStringCharacter SingleStringCharacters is a sequence of the CV of SingleStringCharacter followed by all the characters in the SV of SingleStringCharacters in order. - The SV of LineContinuation :: \ LineTerminatorSequence is the empty character sequence. - The CV of DoubleStringCharacter :: SourceCharacter but not double-quote " or backslash \ or LineTerminator is the SourceCharacter character itself. - The CV of DoubleStringCharacter :: \ EscapeSequence is the CV of the EscapeSequence. - The CV of SingleStringCharacter :: SourceCharacter but not single-quote ' or backslash \ or LineTerminator is the SourceCharacter character itself. - The CV of SingleStringCharacter :: \ EscapeSequence is the CV of the EscapeSequence. - The CV of EscapeSequence :: CharacterEscapeSequence is the CV of the CharacterEscapeSequence.
+- The SV of StringLiteral :: "" is the empty character sequence. - The SV of StringLiteral :: ' ' is the empty character sequence. - The SV of StringLiteral :: " DoubleStringCharacters " is the SV of DoubleStringCharacters.

-- The CV of EscapeSequence :: 0 [lookahead ∉ DecimalDigit] is a <NUL> character (Unicode value 0000). - The CV of EscapeSequence :: HexEscapeSequence is the CV of the HexEscapeSequence. - The CV of EscapeSequence :: UnicodeEscapeSequence is the CV of the UnicodeEscapeSequence. - The CV of CharacterEscapeSequence :: SingleEscapeCharacter is the character whose code unit value is determined by the SingleEscapeCharacter according to Table 4:
+- The SV of StringLiteral :: 'SingleStringCharacters' is the SV of SingleStringCharacters. - The SV of DoubleStringCharacters :: DoubleStringCharacter is a sequence of one character, the CV of DoubleStringCharacter. - The SV of DoubleStringCharacters :: DoubleStringCharacter DoubleStringCharacters is a sequence of the CV of DoubleStringCharacter followed by all the characters in the SV of DoubleStringCharacters in order. - The SV of SingleStringCharacters:: SingleStringCharacter is a sequence of one character, the CV of SingleStringCharacter. - The SV of SingleStringCharacters:: SingleStringCharacter SingleStringCharacters is a sequence of the CV of SingleStringCharacter followed by all the characters in the SV of SingleStringCharacters in order. - The SV of LineContinuation :: \ LineTerminatorSequence is the empty character sequence. - The CV of DoubleStringCharacter :: SourceCharacter but not one of " or \ or LineTerminator is the SourceCharacter character itself. - The CV of DoubleStringCharacter :: \ EscapeSequence is the CV of the EscapeSequence. - The CV of DoubleStringCharacter :: LineContinuation is the empty character sequence. - The CV of SingleStringCharacter :: SourceCharacter but not one of ' or \ or LineTerminator is the SourceCharacter character itself. - The CV of SingleStringCharacter::\ EscapeSequence is the CV of the EscapeSequence. - The CV of SingleStringCharacter:: LineContinuation is the empty character sequence. - The CV of EscapeSequence:: CharacterEscapeSequence is the CV of the CharacterEscapeSequence. - The CV of EscapeSequence:: 0 [lookahead ∉ DecimalDigit] is a <NUL> character (Unicode value 0000). - The CV of EscapeSequence :: HexEscapeSequence is the CV of the HexEscapeSequence. - The CV of EscapeSequence :: UnicodeEscapeSequence is the CV of the UnicodeEscapeSequence. - The CV of CharacterEscapeSequence:: SingleEscapeCharacter is the character whose code unit value is determined by the SingleEscapeCharacter according to Table 4:

 Escape Sequence Code Unit Value Name Symbol

 \b \u0008 backspace <bs></bs>

 \t \u0009 horizontal tab <ht></ht>

 \n \u000A line feed (new line) <lf></lf>

-\ v \u000B vertical tab <vt></vt>
+\v \u000B vertical tab <vt></vt>

 \f \u000C form feed <ff></ff>

 \r \u000D carriage return <cr></cr>

 \" \u0022 double quote "

-\' \u0027 single quote ,
+\' \u0027 single quote •

-١١ \u005C backslash Λ
+\\ \u005C backslash \